nec-mpc/SPDZ-2-Float/README.md

 In runtime, the SPDZ-2 processor will call the loaded API functions instead of the original implementation and provide it with the required parameters.

 ### MPC programs source code
-The [Programs/Source] folder od the fork includes MPC programs added as paro of our work to evaluate different protocols under the framework.
+The [Programs/Source](https://github.com/cryptobiu/SPDZ-2/tree/master/Programs/Source) folder of this fork contains MPC programs added as paro of our work to evaluate different protocols under the framework.
 For example, the following program evaluates a decision tree.
 ```
 import util
 #------------------------------------------------------------------------------